Punyashreee/UE24CS645BC2_PES1PG25CS086_Fashion_MNIST_CNN/README.md

 - The final test accuracy of **82.8%** indicates good generalization capability on unseen Fashion-MNIST images.

-- The CNN successfully identified important visual patterns such as edges, shapes, and textures required for clothing classification.
+- The CNN successfully identified important visual patterns such as edges, shapes and textures required for clothing classification.

-- Some Fashion-MNIST classes with visually similar appearances (such as Shirt, T-shirt/top, and Pullover) are comparatively more challenging to classify accurately.
+- Some Fashion-MNIST classes with visually similar appearances (such as Shirt, T-shirt/top and Pullover) are comparatively more challenging to classify accurately.

 - The model achieved stable performance by the final epoch, maintaining a good balance between accuracy improvement and loss reduction.

-- Since the CNN was implemented manually using NumPy with explicit convolution and backpropagation operations, the project provided a deeper understanding of the internal working of Convolutional Neural Networks.

 ---